Leverege/deprecated-microchip-avr-iot/README.md

     <img src="https://storage.googleapis.com/avr-iot-media/Microchip%20Assets/START-open-example.png" height="75">

 5. Scroll down to the Cloud Configuration section, and enter your GCP Project ID and Registry ID.
+Under the WLAN Configuration section, enter in your WiFi credentials.
+Note: the network **mus** be 2.4Ghz as the device cannot connect to 5.0 Ghz networks.

     <img src="https://storage.googleapis.com/avr-iot-media/Microchip%20Assets/START-cloudconfig.png" height="225">